Your Guide to the Chief Hike in Squamish, BC: A Spectacular Experience

 The Chief Hike

 Location: Squamish, BC.
 The Chief is the flat-faced, towering mountain that overlooks the town of Squamish.
-The Chief is one of the most popular hikes for locals as well as Vancouverites making the day trip, as well as visitors from near and far.
+The Chief hiking trail is one of the most popular hikes for locals as well as Vancouverites making the day trip, as well as visitors from near and far.
 With a hard hike up the reward is big, where 360-degree views overlooking Howe Sound, Squamish, and the Tantalus Mountain Range await.

-Where do you access the trailhead for the chief Hike?
+Where do you access the trailhead for the Chief hike?

 Where do you park for the Chief hike?